jnpco98/Videobyte/README.md

 # FFVideo
-Video converter app made with Electron + React + Redux + FFmpeg.
-Just drag your files, click start, and you're good to go.
-It supports a ton of video formats and also includes video resizing, and audio extraction.
-Windows, Linux, and Mac are supported.
+Audio/Video converter app made with Electron + React + Redux + FFmpeg.
+Drag your files, click start, and you're good to go.
+It supports tons of video formats and includes video resizing, and audio extraction.
+Electron is cross platform so Windows, Linux, and Mac are supported.

 ## Setup